JunruTao/Peach/peach/README.md

 :green_square: **Houdini Init--Bootstrapping**
 - [ ] --- __`Houdini Package`__ Loading
     > This is something highly important.
 Use houdini package(.json) files should be able to configure houdini the way I wanted.
 Loading everything, configure path, plug-ins, otls, and extra.
-    - [ ] --- :warning: __`TODO:`__ Experiment with Houdini package.
+    - [x] --- Experiment with Houdini package.
 See how it can be utilised to load HDA and create workflows based on Dev, Project, User, and Shot etc.
+    - [ ] --- intergrate into dev pipeline.

 :green_square: **Houdini Digital Asset**